Rahul0015/DL_CAPSTONE_PROJECT/README.md

     ```bash
     python main.py
     ```
+5. **Thier is one file missing from the raw because of the size exceed the limit here is the link for the same https://1drv.ms/x/c/eb74c1a68ca4f4ed/EVSM0IqoFD5DrDO3EvgdChMBwAZnWNzHYe66aBPMh-PvIA?e=mSXsi9
 This will execute the entire pipeline, from data loading and preprocessing to model training and hybrid prediction.
 The output and evaluation results will be printed to the console.

 ## Further Work